 5. What is the difference between table saws and miter saws?

 A table saw is used mostly for making straight cuts.
 A miter saw, on the other hand, can be used to make both straight cuts and angle cuts.

 A table saw can be much more work than it’s worth when it comes to something like a flooring project.
 The same could be said for really any project that needs you to make several small cuts or to cut angles a lot.

-We hope you enjoyed reading this review of the best sliding miter saws, and please leave a reply if you have any further queries?
+We really hope you enjoyed reading this review, and please, leave a reply if you have any queries.